tloge/Cities_In_Italy/source/turin/index.rst

 * **Cathedral of San Giovanni Battista** - This cathedral is a fine example of Renaissance architecture that was created in 1491.
 Inside the cathedral is a myriad of design features including some fantastic frescos and marble statues of famous religious figures.

-This is a link to the offical `Italy Tourism Site <http://www.italia.it/en/home.html>`_.
+This is a link to the official `Italy Tourism Site <http://www.italia.it/en/home.html>`_.

 ..
 Link Code